tdulcet/Distributed-Computing-Scripts/README.md

                         num_cache when the time left for the current assignment is less then this number of days.
   -t TIMEOUT, --timeout=TIMEOUT
-                        Seconds to wait between network updates, Default:
+                        Seconds to wait between network updates, Default: 3600 seconds (1 hour).
-                        21600 seconds (6 hours).
 Use 0 for a single update without looping.
   --status              Output a status report and any expected completion
                         dates for all assignments and exit.
   --unreserve_all       Unreserve all assignments and exit.
 Requires that the